TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-aymelua.md

 #### After invasion

-If the players get to the enemy encampment within 2 days of the attack then they will find an orc encamptment.
+If the players get to the enemy encampment within 2 days of the attack then they will find an orc encampment.

-Within this encaptment, there are about twenty-five elves are in cages;
+Within this encampment, there are about twenty-five elves are in cages;
 one of the elves looks like Elydir but younger.
 There are ten large orcs are camping.